venveo/craft-redirect/README.md

 For most people starting fresh, we strongly recommend using the excellent [Retour plugin by nystudio107](https://plugins.craftcms.com/retour)

-## Updating form Dolphiq Redirect
-You can migrate directly from Dolphiq Redirect to Venveo Redirect.
-[Please see the migration guide](MIGRATING.md)

-## Requirements
-This plugin requires Craft CMS 3.4 or later

 ## Installation

 [Click here](INSTALL.md) for the installation readme.